-Credit claims shall be fully transferable and capable of being mobilised without restriction for the benefit of the Eurosystem.
-The credit claim agreement or other contractual arrangements between the counterparty and the debtor shall not contain any restrictive provisions on mobilisation as collateral, unless national legislation provides that such contractual restrictions are without prejudice to the Eurosystem with respect to the mobilisation of collateral.
+- 1. Credit claims shall be fully transferable and capable of being mobilised without restriction for the benefit of the Eurosystem.
+The credit claim agreement, other contractual arrangements between the counterparty and the debtor or, where a guarantee in respect of such credit claim exists, the guarantee, shall not contain any restrictive provisions on mobilisation as collateral, unless national legislation provides that such contractual restrictions cannot impact the transferability and mobilisation of the credit claim or are without prejudice to the Eurosystem's rights with respect to the mobilisation of collateral. - 2.
+Credit claims shall be capable of realisation without restriction for the benefit of the Eurosystem.
+The credit claim agreement, other contractual arrangements between the counterparty and the debtor or, where a guarantee in respect of such credit claim exists, the guarantee, shall not contain any restrictive provisions regarding the realisation of the credit claim used as collateral for Eurosystem credit operations, including any form, time or other requirement with regard to realisation. - 3.
+Notwithstanding paragraphs 1 and 2, the provisions restricting the assignment of syndicated loan shares to banks, financial institutions and entities which are regularly engaged in or established for the purpose of creating, purchasing or investing in loans, securities or other financial assets shall not be considered as a restriction on the realisation of the credit claim.

-- 2. The credit claim agreement or other contractual arrangements between the counterparty and the debtor shall not contain any restrictive provisions regarding the realisation of the credit claim used as collateral for Eurosystem credit operations, including any form, time or other requirement with regard to realisation. - 3.
-Notwithstanding paragraphs 1 and 2, the provisions restricting the assignment of syndicated loan shares to banks, financial institutions and entities which are regularly engaged in or established for the purpose of creating, purchasing or investing in loans, securities or other financial assets shall not be considered as a restriction on the realisation of the credit claim. - 3a.
-With effect from 1 January 2018 (or, in the case of credit claims originated before 1 January 2018, 1 January 2020), the credit claim agreement between the counterparty and the debtor shall incorporate a written agreement (which agreement shall be legally valid, binding and enforceable against the debtor, including in the event of its insolvency) that the debtor irrevocably and unconditionally waives all rights of set-off, present and future and howsoever arising (including, without limitation, those arising pursuant to contract, law or equity), that the debtor may otherwise have or acquire against the credit claim through any such creditor (including, without limitation, any person deriving any interest in the credit claim through any such creditor, any person for whose benefit the credit claim is mobilised as collateral and any person acquiring an interest as a result of realisation of such collateral). - 4.
+- 3a.
+The credit claim agreement between the counterparty and the debtor shall incorporate a written agreement (which agreement shall be legally valid, binding and enforceable against the debtor, including in the event of its insolvency) that the debtor irrevocably and unconditionally waives all rights of set-off, present and future and howsoever arising (including, without limitation, those arising pursuant to contract, law or equity), that the debtor may otherwise have or acquire against the creditor from time to time in respect of the credit claim, or any person deriving any interest in the credit claim through any such creditor (including, without limitation, any successor in title, transferee or assignee of any such creditor, any person for whose benefit the credit claim is mobilised as collateral and any person acquiring an interest as a result of realisation of such collateral). - 4.
 Notwithstanding paragraphs 1 and 2, a facility agent for the collection and distribution of payments and administration of the loan shall not be considered as a restriction on the mobilisation and realisation of a syndicated loan share, provided that: (a) the facility agent is a credit institution located in the Union; and (b) the service relationship between the relevant syndicate member and the facility agent can be transferred alongside or as part of the syndicated loan share.